basnijholt/nijho.lt/content/post/using-llms/index.md

 - **[DeepSeek](https://www.deepseek.com/)**: DeepSeek v3 is the best in this category, offering remarkable performance at minimal cost
 - **[Qwen](https://qwen-ai.com/qwq-32b/)**: Another powerful option that won't break the bank

-This democratization of access to high-quality models has been a game-changer for my development workflow.
+This democratization of access to high-quality models has substantially improved my development workflow.

 ## Claude 3.7: Worth Every Penny